Enable IAM Identity Center

 When you enable IAM Identity Center you choose an AWS IAM Identity Center instance type to enable.
 An instance of a service is a single deployment of a service within your AWS environment.
 There are two types of instances available for IAM Identity Center: organization instances and account instances.
 The instance types available for you to enable depend upon the account type you are signed into.

-The following list identities the type of IAM Identity Center instances you can enable for each type of AWS account:
+The following list identifies the type of IAM Identity Center instances you can enable for each type of AWS account:

 Important